zaborowska/FCC_calo_analysis_cpp/README.md

 --------------
 - fcc-edm and podio has to be compiled
-- Have to init FCCSW, fcc-edm and podio + FCC_analysis_cpp source setup.sh
+- Have to init FCCSW, fcc-edm and podio + FCC_analysis_cpp

+  source setup.sh

 Notes:
-- problem in initialization of fcc-edm and podio:
+- problem in initialization of fcc-edm and podio  (seems to be running fine)

   dirname: missing operand
-  but seems to be running fine
-- yaml seems not installed (for python)

-  Check that the yaml python module is available python
-  >>> import yaml
-  If the import goes fine (no message), you're all set.
-If not, you need to install yam
-- fastjets removed

-  Problems in compilation, not needed

 Make
 -----